EvgenyNerush/performance/README.markdown

 ### How to use

 WARNING: Running of all the tests can take tens of minutes!
 Do not run Haskell tests to see results quickly.
 R and Python tests can also last minutes.
+Rust test can take time to install some crates.

 To run all the tests, execute
 `$ ./runMe.sh`